Language exposure for deaf children: Sign language

-Some states in the U.S., such as Tennessee, have also established Deaf mentorship programs to guide families with new deaf and hard of hearing children through the first year of life with their baby.
-By connecting hearing parents with a Deaf role model, these programs allow parents to glimpse the wonderful adults their child can become, get connected with the Deaf community, and empower them to locate and access other available resources (such as the resources mentioned in this section).

 Sign languages may differ by country, and even by region.
-Support from academic institutions such as Gallaudet University has resulted in global efforts to create an international signing community through student exchanges, many of which provide volunteer programs to improve language exposure for children in countries without formal integration of sign language into primary school curriculum.
+Support from academic institutions such as Gallaudet University has led to global efforts to establish an international signing community through student exchanges.
+Many of these programs offer volunteer opportunities to improve language exposure for children in countries where sign language is not formally integrated into their primary school curriculum.

 Cochlear implants and exposure

-Many doctors recommend families with babies diagnosed with hearing loss see an audiologist.
+Many doctors recommend that families with babies diagnosed with hearing loss see an audiologist.
 To some, an audiologist referral is an attempt to solve a problem of hearing loss.
 To others, it is seen as an act of denying the baby a chance to explore and become a part of the Deaf community.
-Since their introduction, there has been heated debate over research on cochlear implants.
-This surgery is a common recommendation for children born deaf, in order to attempt to get the child to hear, understand, and use spoken language rather than or sometimes in addition to sign language.
+Since their introduction, there has been a heated debate over research on cochlear implants.
+This surgery is a common recommendation for children born deaf, in an attempt to help the child hear, understand, and use spoken language, alongside or in addition to sign language.

-The debate mostly centers around the view that deafness is a problem that needs to be fixed, in a phenomenon termed deficit framing, which may include terminology such as "hearing-impaired."
+The debate primarily centers on the view that deafness is a problem that needs to be addressed, a phenomenon referred to as deficit framing, which may include terminology such as "hearing-impaired."
 Many proud members of the Deaf community view the implantation as trying to fix someone who is already whole, and may find this insulting and even unethical.
 Others view it as a very real possibility to open doors and give children the opportunity to function with more accessibility in a hearing society.

-In 2018, a systematic review of all the literature on cochlear implants and language acquisition outcomes was published which concluded that it is unlikely for most deaf children to catch up to their hearing peers in spoken language acquisition through the use of cochlear implants.
-However, language outcomes were better the earlier the child was given access to language (in this case spoken language through implants).
-One solution that has been proposed to this is to provide exposure to sign language for all deaf children starting as close to birth as possible for the parents regardless of whether they plan to pursue cochlear implants or hearing aids later on.
-This strategy ensures maximum possible language exposure for the children and mitigates the risk of language deprivation often entailed in waiting to see if cochlear implants will be successful for any given child.
+In 2018, a systematic review of all the literature on cochlear implants and language acquisition outcomes was published, which concluded that it is unlikely for most deaf children to catch up to their hearing peers in spoken language acquisition through the use of cochlear implants.
+However, language outcomes were better when the child received access to language (in this case, spoken language through implants) at an earlier age.
+One solution that has been proposed to address this issue is to provide exposure to sign language for all deaf children as early as possible, regardless of plans for pursuing cochlear implants or hearing aids later on.
+This strategy ensures the maximum possible language exposure for children.
+It mitigates the risk of language deprivation often associated with waiting to see if cochlear implants will be successful for any given child.